matthieuvigne/moteus/nautilus/design_guidelines.md

 Questions:
- - should all mounting holes be plated ?
+ - should all mounting holes be plated ? yes
- - why is pin 24 of DRV8353 tied to GNDS and not PWR_GND ?
- - soldering of the H-bridges: is it a good idea to increase thermal spoke width ?
-This seems to be recommanded by TI.
  - easiest design for 3.3V supply at debug (flash) port ?

- - H-Bridges: how to fill zones between pins ?
+Rsense FC4L32R005FER-ND